-Customers must sign our Dyno waiver HERE befor running car on dyno.
+Customers must sign our Dyno waiver HERE before running car on dyno.

 Parts List / Setup Details:

-- It is always in the customer’s best interest to have a thorough and detailed understanding of the all of the parts in any setup and the details of the build.
-As a tuner, a lot of my job requires guessing and assuming, and in order to eliminate as many assumptions and make as few guesses as I need to make, I can tune your car more effectively and safely and at the same time make the most power the setup can deliver.
+- It is always in the customer’s best interest to have a thorough and detailed understanding of all the parts in any setup and exact details of the build.
+As a tuner, a lot of my job requires guessing and assuming if its not addressed, and in order to eliminate as many assumptions and make as few guesses as I need to make, I can tune your car more effectively and safely and at the same time make the most power the setup can deliver.
 If you don’t know what brands were used in your build, or the specs on the parts used in your setup, this makes it harder to do my job since generally I am not the one who recommended which parts you should use or did the build myself.
-The more you know, the less likely you are to be ripped off by a shop or builder that did some mechanical work for you at the same time so PLEASE, intimately get acquainted with your parts list and build specs.
-For example, if you have a 800+ HP Drag Car built, I expect you to know what your piston to wall clearance was set at by your machinist.
+The more you know, the less likely for problems.
+For example, if you have a 800+ HP Drag Car built, I expect you to know what your piston to wall clearance was set at by your machinist, or the head gasket thickness.

 Boost leak Test/ Intercooler/ Piping/ Throttle Body/Intake Manifold: